 |I am vegan||Pom/chan Jae|

-l typically say: noi nam plaa -a little fish sauce- when ordering a papaya or cucumber salad as they like to use a lot of this animal liquid, which in their mind may be a key ingredient to this quintessential and ubiquitous Thai veg dish that is mostly vegetarian, save for the fish sauce.
+when ordering a papaya or cucumber salad as they like to use a lot of this animal liquid, which in their mind may be a key ingredient to this quintessential and ubiquitous Thai dish that is mostly vegetarian, save for the fish sauce.

 Fresh, inexpensive sushi is ubiquitous to Thailand’s night markets and it’s no different in Khon Kaen.
 Although mostly marine fare, there are veg and egg options, especially seaweed.
-There is crab and tuna if you care to lightly diverse from your veg regimen.
-From my observation, wasabi in Thailand seems to be considerably stronger than in the US.
+There is crab and tuna if you care to lightly diverse from a veg regimen.
+From my experience, wasabi in Thailand seems to be considerably stronger than in the US.

-I have a hard time enjoying a city if I am not able to find a good place to stay, which typically has not been tough in non-touristy cities of Thailand, and can provide some of the best accommodation values on the planet.
+I have a hard time enjoying a city if I am not able to find a good place to stay.
+This has not been an issue in non-touristy cities of Thailand, as these areas can provide some of the best accommodation values on the planet.

 I liked my stay in Khon Kaen as I had a great-value accommodation, mostly good walking options, excellent cafés and two previously unknown world wonders to gaze upon.